gzavo/CS_Assignment/solution_.md

 ![WO and Beer consumption plot](./WO_Beer_Consumption_Plot.png)

-From the plot we can see that even though the WO(higher education population) is increasing steadily over the time period 2006-2018, the beer consumption in the Netherlands remains almost constant with very slight fluctuations.
-There appears to be no correlation between the rise in higher education and beer consumption during that time period.
+The blue line representing people with higher education has been increasing steadily for the whole time period 2006-2018.
+In contrast, the green line depicting beer consumption in the Netherlands is more variable.
+Some fluctuations are evident between 2006 and 2013, but after 2014 it has an upward trend.
+The two lines suggest that while both metrics rise overall, the beer consumption trend lags slightly behind the WO increase in terms of growth consistency.